The EMC programme has helped me to gain the deeper experience of reflecting on myself by having the capacity to be both the participant and observer.

 Do you foresee the EMC changing your perspectives or outlook towards life?

-The EMC programme has helped me to the deeper experience of reflecting on myself by having the capacity to be both the participant and observer.
-This is somewhat like being a spectator (observer) in a football match in a stadium watching the game, but also being aware that I am in the game participating in the field (participant) these skills that have been acquired by EMC guide me in the decisions and choices of my career.
+The EMC programme has helped me to gain the deeper experience of reflecting on myself by having the capacity to be both the participant and observer.
+This is somewhat like being a spectator (observer) in a football match in a stadium watching the game, but also being aware that I am in the game participating in the field (participant).
+These skills guide me in the decisions and choices of my career.

 What advice would you give to someone who might be interested in pursuing an INSEAD Masters programme?